kharf/flux-k8s-stack/README.md

 - [contour](./catalog/contour) - Contour is an open source Kubernetes ingress controller providing the control plane for the Envoy edge and service proxy
 - [emissary-ingress](./catalog/emissary-ingress) - Emissary-Ingress is an open-source Kubernetes-native API Gateway + Layer 7 load balancer + Kubernetes Ingress built on Envoy Proxy
 - [kube-prometheus-stack](./catalog/kube-prometheus-stack) - Kube-Prometheus-Stack is a collection of Kubernetes manifests, Grafana dashboards, and Prometheus rules combined with documentation and scripts to provide easy to operate end-to-end Kubernetes cluster monitoring with Prometheus using the Prometheus Operator
+- [prometheus-stackdriver-exporter](/catalog/prometheus-stackdriver-exporter) - Prometheus-Stackdriver-Exporter is a proxy that requests Stackdriver API for the metric's time-series everytime prometheus scrapes it.
 - [linkerd2](./catalog/linkerd2) - Linkerd is a service mesh for Kubernetes.
 It makes running services easier and safer by giving you runtime debugging, observability, reliability, and security—all without requiring any changes to your code
 - [loki-stack](./catalog/loki-stack) - Loki is a set of components that can be composed into a fully featured logging stack
 - [keda](./catalog/keda) - Keda is a Kubernetes based Event Driven Autoscaler.
 With KEDA, you can drive the scaling of any container in Kubernetes based on the number of events needing to be processed